Scale free chaos in the confined Vicsek flocking model: Phase transitions within regions of chaos

 \subsection{Critical confinement from the static correlation}

-At critical confinement, the susceptibility $\chi=$max$_r Q(r)$ given by Eqs.~\eqref{eq6} and \eqref{eq8} for fixed $\beta_c(N;\eta)$, $\eta$ and $N$ becomes infinity as $N\to\infty$.
+At critical confinement, the susceptibility $\chi=$max$_r Q(r)$, given by Eqs.~\eqref{eq9} and \eqref{eq11} for fixed $\beta_c(N;\eta)$, $\eta$ and $N$, becomes infinity as $N\to\infty$.
 For given values of the alignment noise $\eta$, we can find other values of $\beta$, e.g., the local maximum and the inflection point of $\chi=\chi(\beta,N;\eta)$ as a function of $\beta$, which also tend to infinity as $N\to\infty$.
 At finite $N$, these confinement values, $\beta_i(N;\eta)$ (inflection) and $\beta_m(N;\eta)$ (local maximum), are different from $\beta_c(N;\eta)$, as shown in Fig.~\ref{fig8}(a).
-Fig.~\ref{fig8}(b) illustrates that the susceptibility global maximum is reached at large values of $\beta$ corresponding to the second chaotic window, which is different from the scale-free chaos window of $\beta_c$, $\beta_i$, $\beta_m$.
+Fig.~\ref{fig8}(b) shows that there are different regions of positive LLE separated by non-chaotic regions.
+The first chaotic window starts at very small positive values of $\beta$ that cannot be appreciated at the scale of the figure.
+The global maximum of the susceptibility is reached at large values of $\beta$ corresponding to the beginning of the third chaotic window in Fig.~\ref{fig8}(b), which is different from the scale-free chaos window of $\beta_c$, $\beta_i$, $\beta_m$.
 Unlike the isolated $\beta_M$, the values $\beta_c$, $\beta_i$ and $\beta_m$ tend to 0 as $N\to\infty$, as observed in Fig.~\ref{fig8}(c).
-These lines produce the same critical exponent for the correlation length (see below) and therefore they correspond to the same line of phase transitions.
-Fig.~\ref{fig8}(d) shows that the LLE versus $\beta$ curve reaches a local maximum at $\beta_i$.
-Thus, maximum `chaoticity' is reached at the line of susceptibility inflection points.
-The LLE power law of Eq.~\eqref{eq7}, calculated from Eq.~\eqref{eq1}, has a critical exponent $\varphi_i= 0.33 \pm 0.04$ at $\beta=\beta_i$, and $z_i\nu_i\approx 0.66>\varphi_i$.
-Fig.~\ref{fig8}(e) shows the average polarization as a function of $\ln\beta$ for $N=250, 500, 1000$.
-As $N$ increases, $\beta_c$, $\beta_i$, $\beta_m$ decrease to zero and so do the corresponding polarization order parameter, which suggest that these lines represent second order phase transitions.
+Fig.~\ref{fig8}(d) shows that the ratios $\beta_c/\beta_i$ and $\beta_c/\beta_m$ tend to constant values (about 0.48 and 0.37, respectively) as $N\to\infty$.
+Thus, for sufficiently large $N$, the critical exponents are the same for the lines $\beta_c$, $\beta_i$, $\beta_m$ and therefore they correspond to the same phase transition.